dmitrykoro/fl-execution-framework/README.md

 ## How to Run

 1. **Python Environment**: Python 3.10.14 is used in the framework.
-Before attempting to run the code, make sure the Python 3.9-3.11 is installed in the system.
+Before attempting to run the code, make sure the Python 3.10.14 is installed in the system.
 2. **Configuration**: place configurations in `config/simulation_strategies/`.
 3. **Specify Configuration**: update `src/simulation_runner.py` with the desired configuration file.
+4. **Execution**:
-4. **Execution**: run `sh run_simulation.sh` (automated virtual environment setup and execution).
+  - On UNIX: run `sh run_simulation.sh` (automated virtual environment setup and execution).
+  - On Windows: install dependencies from `requirements.txt` and execute manually.
 5. **Output**: plots and `.csv` files (if enabled) saved in `out/` directory.

 ---